-fEXT = External timer clock frequency (in hertz)
+f{EXT} = External timer clock frequency (in hertz)

-When the value of the counter is equal to the value of the contents of the OC1R register, the OLVL1 bit is output on the OCMP1 pin, (See Figure 40).
+When the value of the counter is equal to the value of the contents of the OC1R register, the OLVL1 bit is output on the OCMP1 pin, (See Figure 52).

-- The OCF1 bit cannot be set by hardware in one pulse mode but the OCF2 bit can generate an Output Compare interrupt. - 2.
-When the Pulse Width Modulation (PWM) and One Pulse Mode (OPM) bits are both set, the PWM mode is the only active one. - 3.
+- The OCF1 bit cannot be set by hardware in one pulse mode but the OCF2 bit can generate an Output Compare interrupt. - When the Pulse Width Modulation (PWM) and One Pulse Mode (OPM) bits are both set, the PWM mode is the only active one. - 3.
 If OLVL1=OLVL2 a continuous signal will be seen on the OCMP1 pin. - 4.
 The ICAP1 pin can not be used to perform input capture.
 The ICAP2 pin can be used to perform input capture (ICF2 can be set and IC2R can be loaded) but the user must take care that the counter is reset each time a valid edge occurs on the ICAP1 pin and ICF1 can also generates interrupt if ICIE is set. - 5.
 When one pulse mode is used OC1R is dedicated to this mode.
-Nevertheless OC2R and OCF2 can be used to indicate a period of time has been elapsed but cannot generate an output waveform because the level OLVL2 is dedicated to the one pulse mode. - In Flash devices, Timer A OCF2 bit is forced by hardware to 0.
+Nevertheless OC2R and OCF2 can be used to indicate a period of time has been elapsed but cannot generate an output waveform because the level OLVL2 is dedicated to the one pulse mode.

-Figure 40.
+Figure 52.
 One Pulse Mode Timing Example

-Figure 41.
+Figure 53.
 Pulse Width Modulation Mode Timing Example with 2 Output Compare Functions